What Remedies are Available Under the Florida Deceptive and Unfair Trade Practices Act (FDUTPA)?

 Call Our Florida Business and Consumer Fraud Attorneys Today

 At Pike & Lustig, LLP, our Florida business and consumer fraud lawyers have skills and legal expertise to protect your rights.
 We are here to help you get justice and the maximum compensation.
 If you have any questions about your available remedies under the FDUTPA, we can help.
 Call us today to get a confidential, no obligation review of your case.
-From our West Palm Beach and Miami offices, we handle FDUTPA claims throughout all of South Florida.
+From our West Palm Beach, Wellington and Miami offices, we handle FDUTPA claims throughout all of South Florida.